z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 its heap, all reach up beyond address 58625 your heap will wipe out the BiFrost library.
 That will not end well when your program calls it.

-### Another BiFrost Program - High Resolution
+#### High Resolution BiFrost

-Let's take a brief look at the high resolution variant of the BiFrost library.
-We're not going to linger on this topic, firstly because it's very similar to the low resolution variant, but also because it's very similar to BiFrost2 which we look at next.
-There's a bit more to investigate there.
+Let's take a brief look at the two high resolution variants of the BiFrost library.
+There are BiFrost_h and BiFrost*2.
+In practical terms there isn't a great deal of difference in the use of these variants over the use of the low resolution variant.
+All the principles we've discussed so far apply in the same way.
+The main differences are coordinate specification in the code and how much memory the library code takes up.

-Here's an updated version of our low resolution, bifrost_01.c program:
+Here's an updated version of our low resolution, bifrost_01.c program, reworked for the BiFrost high resolution library:

 ```
 #pragma output REGISTER_SP  = -1